 Rates For Presumptive Taxation

 Business taxpayers' rates of taxable income consideration depend on the type of receipt.
+There are mainly two types of receipts:

 • Consideration for cash receipts is 8% of the total amount received.